ETIAS for South Koreans 2026: Complete Guide

 No — and that isn’t changing.
 South Korean passport holders do not need a visa for short stays in Europe, and ETIAS does not change that.
 The Korean passport consistently ranks among the world’s most powerful, with visa-free access to all 30 ETIAS countries.

-What IS changing is that starting in late 2026, you’ll need to complete a quick online authorisation before your trip.
+What IS changing (once ETIAS launches) is that you’ll need to complete a quick online authorisation before your trip.
 South Koreans are actually well-placed to understand ETIAS — Korea already runs its own K-ETA system, which requires visa-exempt foreign visitors to get pre-approved before flying to Korea.
 ETIAS works on the same principle, just applied in reverse.

 ℹ️ Bottom line: You can still visit Europe without a visa.
-You just need to complete a 10-minute online form and pay €20 (~₩29,000) before you go — the same concept as Korea’s own K-ETA, applied in reverse.
+When ETIAS eventually launches (2027 likely), you’ll fill out a 10-minute online form and pay €20 (~₩29,000) — the same concept as Korea’s own K-ETA, applied in reverse.
+Until then, nothing changes for Korean travellers.

 What Is ETIAS?